tryffel/eventsourcing/README.md

 ### Run a Projection

-A projection can be started in different ways.
+A projection can be started in three different ways.

 #### RunOnce

-RunOnce fetch events from the event store once and iterate them.
+RunOnce fetch events from the event store one time.
 It return true if there were events to iterate otherwise false.

 ```go
 RunOnce() (bool, error)